-Tree.com, Inc. ("Tree.com" or the "Company") is providing this Proxy Statement to holders of our common stock in connection with the solicitation of proxies by our Board of Directors for use at the 2014 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Wednesday, June 11, 2014, at 11:00 a.m., local time, at our corporate headquarters at 11115 Rushmore Drive, Charlotte, North Carolina 28277.
+LendingTree, Inc. ("LendingTree," "we," "us" or the "Company") is providing this Proxy Statement to holders of our common stock in connection with the solicitation of proxies by our Board of Directors for use at the 2017 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Wednesday, June 14, 2017, at 11:00 a.m., local time, at our corporate headquarters at 11115 Rushmore Drive, Charlotte, North Carolina 28277.
 At the Annual Meeting, stockholders will be asked:

-- 1. to elect six members of our Board of Directors, each to hold office for a one-year term ending on the date of the next succeeding annual meeting of stockholders or until such director's successor shall have been duly elected and qualified (or, if earlier, such director's removal or resignation from our Board of Directors); - 2. to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the 2014 fiscal year; - 3. to approve an amendment and restatement of our Third Amended and Restated Tree.com 2008 Stock and Annual Incentive Plan; - 4. to consider and provide an advisory vote (non-binding) "Say on Pay" vote on the compensation of our named executed officers, as described in the accompanying Proxy Statement; and - 5. to transact such other business as may properly come before the meeting and any related adjournments or postponements.
+- 1. to elect nine members of our Board of Directors, each to hold office for a one-year term ending on the date of the next succeeding annual meeting of stockholders or until such director's successor shall have been duly elected and qualified (or, if earlier, such director's removal or resignation from our Board of Directors); - 2. to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the 2017 fiscal year; - 3. to consider and provide an advisory (non-binding) "Say on Pay" vote on the compensation of our named executive officers, as described in the accompanying Proxy Statement; - 4. to consider and provide an adivsory (non-binding) "Say on Frequency" vote on the frequency of future Say on Pay votes; - 5. to approve an amendment and restatement of our Fourth Amended and Restated 2008 Stock and Annual Incentive Plan; - 6. to consider a stockholder proposal regarding the adoption of a majority vote standard for the election of directors; - 7. to transact such other business as may properly come before the meeting and any related adjournments or postponements.

-Our Board of Directors has set April 14, 2014 as the record date for the Annual Meeting.
+Our Board of Directors has set April 17, 2017 as the record date for the Annual Meeting.
 This means that holders of record of our common stock at the close of business on that date are entitled to receive notice of the Annual Meeting and to vote their shares at the Annual Meeting and any related adjournments or postponements.